amit-wd/wawa-tarining/doc/building.md

 React Native projects.
 You can set up your Jenkins instance to use the Jenkins pipeline and read this Jenkinsfile from the repository to perform the build steps.
-You will have to set up some configuration to get started -- specifically credentials for the iOS keychain, android keystore, and Hockeyapp.
+You will have to set up some configuration to get started -- specifically `credentials` for the iOS keychain, android keystore, and Hockeyapp.
+Other configuration will likely be required such as the API hostname.
+These can be set as build parameters.

 Refer to the [Jenkinsfile](../Jenkinsfile) which has inline comments in places where changes may be needed for specific builds.

+You will also need to update `ios/exportOptions.plist` for the bundle identifier and provisioning profile used for enterprise builds.

+`sonar.properties` at the root of the repository will also require appropriate updates for sonar analysis -- specifically the project identifying information.